egarbi/graphite-formula/README.md

 ###Storage Schemas

-Storage schemas determin how long stats are kept on the graphite instance.
+Storage schemas determine how long stats are kept on the graphite instance.
 If no storage schema is defined in the grains data the default is the following.

 ```
 # Schema definitions for Whisper files.
 Entries are scanned in order,